puppetlabs/puppet_operational_dashboards/README.md

 - Puppetserver frequently locked due to file sync
 - Compilers do not have the latest code available
 #### PuppetDB Performance
-This dashboard is to inspect PuppetDB service performance.
-Available Graphs:
+This dashboard is to inspect PuppetDB performance and troubleshoot the `pe-puppetdb` service.
+Available panels:
+- Heap
 - Commands Per Second
 - Command Processing Time
-- Heap
 - Queue Depth
 - Replace Catalog Time
 - Replace Facts Time
 - Store Report Time

-**Use Case**
-- Any PuppetDB performance issues
-#### PuppetDB Workload
-This dashboard is to inspect PuppetDB Read/Write Pool performance.
-Available Graphs:
-- Average Command Persistence Time
 - Average Read Duration
-- Peak Read Pool Wait
 - Read Pool Pending Connections
 - Average Write Duration
-- Peak Write Pool Wait
 - Write Pool Pending Connections

 **Use Case**
+- Any PuppetDB performance issues
 - Troubleshooting Read/Write Pool Errors

-- General PuppetDB performance issues
-#### Postgres Metrics
+#### Postgres Performance
 This dashboard is to inspect PostgreSQL database performance.
-Available Graphs:
+Available panels:
 - Temp Files
+  Changes in temp file sizes per database over the given time interval
+- Sizes by Database (total)
+  Total size of each database, including tables, indexes, and toast
+- Sizes by Table
+  Size of each table, not including indexes or toast
+- Sizes by Index
-- Table Sizes
+- Sizes by Toast
 - Autovacuum Activity
 - Vacuum Activity - (not auto, not full)
 - I/O - heap toast and index - hits / reads
+- Disk Block Reads (Heap)
+  Changes in the number of disks blocks reads by postgres heap files per table.
+This indicates the value needed to be retrieved from disk instead of the cache.
+- Cache Reads (Heap)
+  Changes in the number of cache reads by postgres heap files per table.
+This indicates the value was retrieved from the cache.
+- Disk Block Reads (Index)
+  Same as above panel, but for indexes
+- Cache Reads (Index)
+  Same as above panel, but for indexes
+- Disk Block Reads (Toast)
+  Same as above panel, but for toast data
+- Cache Reads (Toast)
+  Same as above panel, but for toast data
 - Live / Dead Tuples
 - Deadlocks